 Believe me, this Gundruk-making guidance is the best one you can find!

-10. Choila / Chhwela / Chhoyela (Spicy Meat Salad)
+10. Choila / Chhwela / Chhoyela (Grilled Meat-based Dish)

 Chhwela, Choila, or Chhoyela describes a traditional Newari spiced grilled buffalo meat (or lamb/chicken/mutton/duck/mushroom), and it can be a perfect treat for your Saturday dinner.
 Almost all types of proteins can be used to create this delicacy.